yhil/terraform-vsphere-vm/README.md

 }
 </pre>

- Or you can overwrite the default value from variable.tf by declare the value in the ```main.tf``` in vsphere-live:
+ Or you can overwrite the default value from variable.tf by declare the value in the ```Deployment\main.tf``` in vsphere-live:

 <pre>
 module "Test-Windows" {